 Home Learning Study - Education in the Time of Corona.
 We are creating a series of short research reports containing the key findings from our Education in the Time of Corona study on home learning in UK schools.
 The study is based on a survey of over 3,500 teachers and parents and focuses on inequalities in the effectiveness of provision for different groups of pupils.
 Find out more.

 Understanding and overcoming bias in education.
 We are running a series of studies to examine how and when bias in academic judgements may negatively contribute to the outcomes of students from lower socioeconomic backgrounds.
 This line of research also focuses on methods of overcoming these issues.
-Our latest published work on this topic can be found here
+Our latest published work on this topic can be found here.

 If you would like to get in touch, please email me directly at m.j.easterbrook@sussex.ac.uk.
 You can see my full academic profile here.